 This post looks into the factors surrounding contacting an employee that’s off with stress.

 The reality is that there aren’t any specific rules that prevent you contacting an employee when they’re off sick – whether it’s from stress or for any other reason.
-This makes it a matter of whether you should rather than if you can.
+This makes it a matter of whether you should rather than if you can, especially when contacting employees whilst they are off sick.
 However, you need to be more careful with employees off sick from stress.

 Similarly, there are occasions when you feel you need to contact them about matters related to their role, and if relevant, their team or department.
 Again, if you don’t contact them, they could feel out of the loop, adding to their stress or anxiety when they eventually return to work.